dyozie/pivotal-hd-docs/content/getting-started/hawq/internal-tables.md

 Overview
 --------

-In this exercise we will create HAWQ tables and load data into them using the `COPY` Command
+In this exercise, we will create HAWQ tables and load data into them using the `COPY` Command

 ##Create Internal HAWQ tables